Topic 4. Linear Classification and Regression#

 In the first article, we demonstrated how polynomial features allow linear models to build nonlinear separating surfaces.
 Let’s now show this visually.

 Let’s see how regularization affects the quality of classification on a dataset on microchip testing from Andrew Ng’s course on machine learning.
 We will use logistic regression with polynomial features and vary the regularization parameter \(C\).
 First, we will see how regularization affects the separating border of the classifier and intuitively recognize under- and overfitting.
-Then, we will choose the regularization parameter to be numerically close to the optimal value via (cross-validation) and (GridSearch).
+Then, we will choose the regularization parameter to be numerically close to the optimal value via (cross-validation

 # we don't like warnings